 Resume tips for managers

 If you’ve been working for a few years with not much job growth or movement, you’re probably starting to feel a little bored.
 You may be looking for an expanded role with more responsibility, or to start heading up a team of your own.
 Regardless of what your eventual career goals are, the skills you’ll learn through being a manager are valuable to success.
+You may get in touch with an HR Executive Search Firm to inquire about employment opportunities for managers and team leaders.

 Now that you’re ready to kick your job up a notch, it’s time to kick your resume up a notch too.
 Here are some tips to reboot your CV for a managerial – or higher – level job.